Microsoft/azure-docs.cs-cz/articles/data-lake-store/data-lake-store-get-started-java-sdk.md

 ## <a name="delete-files-and-folders"></a>Odstranění souborů a složek

-Následující fragment kódu rekurzivně odstraní zadané soubory a složky v účtu Data Lake Store.
+Následující fragment kódu odstraní zadané soubory a složky v účtu Data Lake Storage Gen1 rekurzivně.

     // delete directory along with all the subdirectories and files in it client.deleteRecursive("/a");